Linuxfabrik/monitoring-plugins/check-plugins/file-ownership/README.rst

 Overview
 --------

-Checks the ownership (owner and group, both have to be names) of a list of files.
+Checks the ownership (owner and group, both have to be names) of a list of files, and also (and always) the files defined in the CIS Security Benchmarks.
 Depending on the file and user (e.g. running as 'icinga') sudo (sudoers) is needed.

 Fact Sheet